ghseeli/math-115-worksheets/README.md

 Shortcomings
 ------------
-One major shortcoming of these worksheets is that some of the problems involve way too much algebra or computation, and students can easily get lost in those details instead of focusing on the calculus concepts at hand.
+- Some of the problems involve way too much algebra or computation, and students can easily get lost in those details instead of focusing on the calculus concepts at hand.
 At the same time, students can easily lose points on exams if they get lost in the algebra of a problem, so it is important that they get practice.
 Thus, it is important to keep an eye on how a group is progressing and either helping them or having them move on if they get too lost in algebra details.

-Another major problem is that, prior to Fall 2020, students could use calculators on exams, so many old exam questions have somewhat trickier numerical calculations than problems after Fall 2020.
+- Prior to Fall 2020, students could use calculators on exams, so many old exam questions have somewhat trickier numerical calculations than problems after Fall 2020.
 I first drafted these worksheets in Fall 2021, when the bank of non-calculator exams was essentially non-existent.
 Now, of course, there exist many more exams, and so ultimately some of these computationally difficult problems could be replaced with more representative problems.

 How to use
 ----------